Tom McClintock (R-Lalalala I Can't Hear You) holds a town hall

 As an incumbent in a safely red district, McClintock, played his role well, seldom deviating from the party line.
 In the only moment where he seemed to be in agreement with the raucous crowd, he said he disagreed with Trump's recent Syria strike.
 But his platitudes on the ills of government regulation and curt answers frustrated the crowd.
 At one point, as McClintock began answering a question with a response he'd already given a few minutes earlier, the audience issued a collective "Blah, blah, blah, blah, blah."

-When a black teenager earnestly asked him how he would preserve her safety and dignity in the face of President Trump's misogyny, McClintock coldly acknowledged that "the president has said some unsettling things about women," before indicating he had no more to say.
+When a black teenager earnestly asked him how he would preserve her safety and dignity in the face of Trump's misogyny, McClintock coldly acknowledged that "the president has said some unsettling things about women," before indicating he had no more to say.
 "That's it?" many in the room shouted.
 The next questioner asked McClintock, "Are you aware that you don't answer our questions?"

 Tomás Evangelista, a Latino man in his late 20s, explained his precarious position as an undocumented person brought to the United States as a young child and asked McClintock for help.
 McClintock responded by saying that he was aware of "the plight of Dreamers" and "children brought here against their will," but that their concerns will only be addressed after the southern border is "secure."
-Evangelista later told to me that McClintock's position amounts to, essentially, "leave the country, and try to re-enter legally."
+Evangelista later told me that McClintock's position amounts to, essentially, "leave the country, and try to reenter legally."

 "He's heartless.
-It's his job is to fix the law if it's not working.
+It's his job to fix the law if it's not working.
 If we just stuck with the original laws of our country, we would still have slavery, women wouldn't be able to vote," Evangelista said.
 "We've stopped asking him to change his mind, because it's clear he is not going to.
 Now, we're going to the American voters to try and deport him from the 4th District."

 Shortly after the town hall concluded, Evangelista and a group of other Dreamers approached McClintock for another try at persuading him to change his mind about immigration.
 "I understand that you want to fix the immigration system, but fixing it by what you're saying would mean deporting dreamers like Doris [another woman present] and I, who have lived here longer in this district than you have," Evangelista told the congressman.